Sloox/GLFramework/README.md

 http://www.codeblocks.org/

-Basic Usage:
+## Basic Usage:
-    Steps to get it all running
+## Steps to get it all running

-    1)Call Constructor To Init Winodw
+* Call Constructor To Init Winodw
-    2)Call Glinit and place ur own GLinit function in the function call, must be void function ATM 3)Add key handler, rezier, mousehandler functions to the classes 4)Call Mainloop function, add glMainloop function of ur own or just call with no param
+* Call Glinit and place ur own GLinit function in the function call, must be void function ATM
+* Add key handler, rezier, mousehandler functions to the classes
+* Call Mainloop function, add glMainloop function of ur own or just call with no param

-Basic .dll includes and other prerequisets
+## Basic .dll includes and other prerequisets
-Please ensure the following is included
+### Please ensure the following is included
-    1)glut32.dll is in bin folder-->omp
+* glut32.dll is in bin folder-->omp
-    2)libgomp-1.dll is in bin folder -->omp
+* libgomp-1.dll is in bin folder -->omp
-    3)Check file locations so that there are no errors in linking
+* Check file locations so that there are no errors in linking

-Compiler Options
+### Compiler Options
--fexpensive-optimizations
--msse4.1
+* fexpensive-optimizations
+* msse4.1
--fopenmp //OMP enable
+* fopenmp //OMP enable
--mstackrealign //for SSE
+* mstackrealign //for SSE

-Linker Options
+### Linker Options
 			<Add library="opengl32" />
 			<Add library="gdi32" />
 			<Add library="Glu32" />